 5. Playing in the snow

-Sapporo is dotted with facilities that turn the city into a snowy playground in winter.
+In winter, Sapporo is dotted with things to do, given the city turns into a snowy playground!
 Takino Suzuran Park (pictured), Sapporo Dome, Sato Land, Hitsujigaoka Observation Deck, and the Historical Village of Hokkaido are large venues perfect for playing in the snow.
-Although each facility’s activities differ, there’s plenty of winter fun to be had like tubing and sledding or building a snowman!
+Although each facility’s activities differ, there’s plenty of winter fun to be had, like tubing and sledding or building a snowman!

 Soup curry, now popular nationwide, originated in Sapporo.
 It’s a curry that’s more like soup and features large pieces of chicken, potatoes, and peppers.
-Many shops serve this spicy soup, with plenty of options for customization, so you can compare a few.
+Many shops serve this spicy soup, with plenty of options for customization so that you can compare a few.

 Sapporo Hitsujigaoka Observation Hillさっぽろ羊ヶ丘展望台

 Hours: May - June, Sept.
 8:30 - 18:00, July - August 8:30 - 19:00, October - April 9:00 - 17:00

 Admission: Adults 530 yen, elementary & junior high school students 300 yen